CodeKoshka/SecondYearHealthWeb/README.md

-Need XAMMP to run /n
+Need XAMMP to run  <br>
-how to install https://www.apachefriends.org/ /n
+how to install https://www.apachefriends.org/  <br>